 Free things to do in La Jolla: Map and Atlas Museum

 On display is the largest private collection of rare maps.
-The museum offers guided tours for schools and interested individuals as well as educational resources for teachers and the general public.
-The museum is open Wednesdays and Thursdays along with the first and third Saturdays of the month from 11:00 am – 4:00 pm.
+The museum offers guided tours for schools and interested individuals and educational resources for teachers and the general public.

 The Map and Atlas Museum of La Jolla